mabdinur/starterprojectspring/README.md

 Inject span context to all requests using RestTemplate.

 @InjectTraceRestTemplate fields:
-- Boolean: isEventLogged (default true)
+- Boolean: isEvent (default false)

 #### @TraceHibernateDatabase